-You can use a simple automation to see when a contact last opened a campaign, automation email, or one-to-one email.
+You can use a simple automation to see when a contact last opened a campaign, automation email, or direct 1:1 email from the contact record.
 This automation will use the following:

 - Reads any email trigger